 African Americans affected by OCA type 2 usually have yellow hair at birth which remains yellow through life.
 They also have white skin that does not tan.

-Testing for Albanism and risks involved in genetic testing
+Testing for Albinism and risks involved in genetic testing

-Test for Albanism are conducted on patient’s blood sample.
+Test for Albinismise conducted on the patient’s blood sample.
 There are some risks involved that the patients might feel a bit light headed and if the patient is diabetic, he/ she may suffer from blood loss too due to the syringe involved for drawing blood during the genetic testing.